Essential lessons from Costco's promotion strategy

-Low prices aren’t the only thing Costco uses to get customers through its doors.
-The brand is famous for some additional incentives that it has established as an important part of its brand:
+Low prices aren’t the only thing in Costco strategy to get customers through its doors.
+The brand is famous in retail industry for some additional incentives:

 Employees hand out free samples of various edible products from the warehouse shelves every day.
 Costco sees these free samples as an important part of the shopping experience.
 And, if customers try something that they like, they’re more likely to buy it.

-Costco’s final big incentive is gasoline.
-Rather than being a loss-leader, it sells its gasoline at a small profit.
-This still makes Costco gasoline one of the cheapest options on the market, and another key reason many customers pay for their membership.
+Gasoline is the final big incentive for Costco wholesale corporation.
+The company sells its gasoline at a small profit.
+This still makes Costco gasoline one of the cheapest options on the market, and another key reason behind many membership renews.

 Does Costco’s approach translate well to other businesses?

 Even though Costco strategy for its promotions is specifically tailored to its niche within the wholesale club / cash and carry sector, many of the brand's promotional techniques can be applied to other businesses.